elyra-ai/canvas/docs/pages/02-set-up.md

 npx create-elyra-canvas-app my-canvas-app
 ```

-The tool will walk you through a short set of questions (node display format, link type, snap-to-grid, etc.) and then scaffold the project in a new directory.
+The tool will walk you through a short set of questions (node display format, link type, snap-to-grid, etc.) and then create the project in a new directory.
 To accept all defaults without being prompted, pass the `-y` flag:

 ```sh
 npx create-elyra-canvas-app -y